Delta Adapts: Creating a Climate Resilient Future

 Developing the Adaptation Plan

-The draft Adaptation Plan has been informed by a robust engagement process with diverse interests, findings from the Vulnerability Assessment, and other literature and existing adaptation plans (see graphic below or this information sheet for more details).
+The Adaptation Plan has been informed by a robust engagement process with diverse interests, findings from the Vulnerability Assessment, and other literature and existing adaptation plans (see graphic below or this information sheet for more details).

 Past Accomplishments